A tibble: 10 Ă— 3

 Conditional likelihoods

 The former result on marginal and conditional laws is not just an elegant probabilistic fact.
-Indeed, it has sensible inferential applications.
+Indeed, it has meaningful inferential applications.

 A practical drawback of this approach is that the conditional cumulant generating function K_u(\tau) is not always available in closed form, albeit with notable exceptions.